Federal Environmental Justice Tracker

 In general, these new procedures reflect CEQ’s April 8 draft template, including potentially excluding more projects from NEPA review, limiting opportunities for public comment, making the publication of draft environmental impact statements optional, limiting the scope and types of environmental effects agencies are required to analyze, and encouraging the use of accelerated “emergency” procedures for certain projects.
 The new procedures also eliminate any mention of environmental justice, and bar agencies from conducting new research to complete their reviews.

-In all cases, except FERC, these changes are effective immediately.
-Some agencies are accepting comments on these changes.
-Most comments are due on August 4, 2025:
+In all cases, except FERC, these changes are effective immediately: